gihar/StatusValidator/README.md

 - Bullet list with remarks from the LLM.
 - Full rewrite suggestion that complies with the rulebook.
 - Raw JSON returned by the LLM for traceability.
+- Automatic check timestamp in the "Check date" column and the LLM identifier written to the "Model" column.

 ## Local Validation
 To check the project compiles: